SIGPLAN/SIGPLAN.github.io/Resources/Proposals/Sponsored.md

 To achieve this, send a request to the
 [SIGPLAN Vice Chair](mailto:vc_sigplan@acm.org),
 preferably at least **eighteen months before** the event is to take place.
-The request should include the following information:
+The request should include the following information, **in plain text** (not PDF or Word, please):

 1. Name, date, and location of meeting.
 2. Focus of the meeting.